rotki/rotki/docs/usage_guide.rst

 The download button provides an easy way to save the backups locally, and it can be especially helpful if you run the docker instance on a remote machine.

-Exporting and importing custom assets
+Exporting and importing user assets
 -------------------------------------

-When migrating from one computer to another you will also need to move your custom assets entries.
+When migrating from one computer to another you will also need to move your user assets entries.
 To do this you can use the export/import function provided by rotki.

-This function will create a zip archive of all your custom assets.
-You can then use the import function in a different instance of rotki to easily transfer your custom asset entries.
+This function will create a zip archive of all your user assets.
+You can then use the import function in a different instance of rotki to easily transfer your user asset entries.

 .. image:: images/sc_custom_import_export.png
    :alt: Importing